online-picket-line/opl-browser-plugin/README.md

   - **Block Mode**: Prevents access to the page with an interstitial screen
 - **Smart URL Matching**: Compares current page URLs against labor action targets from employers, social media, and company websites
 - **Automatic Updates**: Refreshes labor action data every 15 minutes (as recommended by API)
-- **API Configuration**: Easy setup with your Online Picketline instance URL and API key
+- **API Configuration**: Easy setup with your Online Picketline instance URL (no API key required)
 - **Configurable Settings**: User-friendly popup interface for changing behavior
-- **Multi-Browser Support**: Compatible with Chrome, Edge, Firefox, and Safari
+- **Multi-Browser Support**: Compatible with Chrome, Edge, Opera, Brave, Firefox, and Safari

 ## Prerequisites

 Before using this extension, you need:

 1. Access to an Online Picketline instance (e.g., `https://your-instance.com`)
-2. An API key from that instance
+2. No API key is required.
+The API is public and rate-limited (1 request per 2 minutes).

-### Getting an API Key
+### API Access

-1. Log in to your Online Picketline instance as a moderator or owner
-2. Navigate to the **API** tab
-3. Click **Create Key** and give it a descriptive name (e.g., "Browser Extension")
-4. Copy the generated API key (it starts with `opk_`)
-5. Store the key securely - it cannot be retrieved again
+No authentication is required.
+The API is public and rate-limited (1 request per 2 minutes per client).
+Just enter your instance URL in the extension settings.

 ## Installation

-### Chrome / Edge (Chromium-based browsers)
+### Chrome / Edge / Opera / Brave (Chromium-based browsers)

 1. Download or clone this repository
-2. Open Chrome/Edge and navigate to `chrome://extensions/` (or `edge://extensions/`)
+2. Open Chrome, Edge, Opera, or Brave and navigate to your browser's extensions page:
+  - Chrome: `chrome://extensions/`
+  - Edge: `edge://extensions/`
+  - Opera: `opera://extensions/`
+  - Brave: `brave://extensions/`
-3. Enable "Developer mode" in the top right
+3. Enable "Developer mode" (or "Developer mode"/"Allow extensions from other stores" in Opera)
 4. Click "Load unpacked"
 5. Select the `opl-browser-plugin` directory
 6. The extension should now be installed

+**Opera Note:** Opera supports Chrome extensions natively.
+If prompted, enable "Allow extensions from other stores" in Opera's extensions page settings.

+**Brave Note:** Brave supports Chrome extensions natively.
+Use the same installation steps as Chrome.
+If you encounter any issues, ensure "Developer mode" is enabled in Brave's extensions page.

 ### Firefox